 The Mayan Spirit that lets you visit the underworld

-For a very long time, Tequila was the only popular spirit coming from Mexico.
-At least on a global level.
-But with the rise of Mezcal, which suddenly kind of went viral, more and more people are getting interested in other Mexican spirits as well.
-That also helped Sotol to establish a place in the world of liquors.
-And it certainly doesn’t hurt Pox.
+Pox is the latest member of Mexican spirits aiming to conquer the American Market.
+For a long time, tequila was the only popular spirit coming from Mexico; -At least on a global level.
+But with the rise of mezcal, which suddenly went viral, more and more people are getting interested in other Mexican spirits.